hidro-iri/Borinot/hardware/3_main_body_assembly.md

 >Pixhawk case and battery support assembled.

 ---
 7. **Insert** 4 M3 nuts (`#UB2`) in the main body case top part (`#UB8`).
-To facilitate the process, insert an M3 screw bigger than necessary, screw the M3 nut until it fits in its hole.
+To facilitate the process, insert an M3 screw bigger than necessary then screw the M3 nut until it fits in its hole.
 Tighten the screw until the nut is in its slot, then loosen the screw.
-Ue the following image as reference:
+Use the following image as reference (The 3D printed part is different):

 <img src="../media/3_insert_nuts.jpg" alt="Insert nut reference"/>